OpenEvalProject/evals/manuscripts/elife-03523/v1/manuscript.md

 Taken together, these results indicate that lncRNAs have ribosome profiling signatures consistent with translation, with a strong decrease of ribosome density in the 3′UTR but not the 5′UTR region, and preferential binding of ribosomes to the primary ORF.
 There exists the possibility that the translated peptides are degraded soon after being produced.
 However, we estimate that the percentage of cases that may undergo nonsense-mediated decay (NMD, see ‘Materials and methods’ for more details) is low, between 4.47 and 14.11% depending on the species.
 For comparison, the percentage for protein-coding transcripts showing the same patterns (including transcripts annotated as NMD in Ensembl) is between 0.34 and 13.33%.

-## lncRNAs are less conserved than codRNAs
+### lncRNAs are less conserved than codRNAs

 Are the putatively translated ORF in lncRNAs conserved?
 We performed sequence similarity searches using BLASTP (E-value < 10−4) against all annotated coding transcripts in Ensembl, as well as against the primary ORFs in lncRNAs, for the six species studied here (Supplementary files 1D and 2B).
 The number of lncRNA_ribo with homologues in other species was remarkably low (0–15.6%) except for zebrafish (49.4%).
 In contrast, the majority of codRNAs had homologues in other species (>95% for vertebrates and fruit fly and 70–73% for Arabidopsis and yeast).
 After we discarded lncRNAs that showed cross-species conservation, association with ribosomes was still very prevalent (80.4% of mouse, 40.3% of human, and 22.1% of zebrafish lncRNAs were associated with ribosomes).

 We also investigated whether the ribosome-associated ORFs in lncRNAs showed homology to annotated proteins in the same species.
 The values were very low for all the species (0–12.4%) except for zebrafish (47.5%).
 Therefore, in general lncRNAs are not truncated duplicated copies (pseudogenes).
 The case of zebrafish is an exception probably because of missing protein-coding annotations in this species.

-## Coding properties of ribosome-protected ORFs in lncRNAs
+### Coding properties of ribosome-protected ORFs in lncRNAs

-Subsequently, we compared the sequence coding properties of the primary ORF in lncRNAs with those in
+Subsequently, we compared the sequence coding properties of the primary ORF in lncRNAs with those in bona fide coding and non-coding sequences using a hexamer-based coding score (see ‘Materials and methods’).
+In all species the coding scores of the primary ORF in lncRNAs, while lower than that of codRNAs, were significantly higher than the coding score of ORFs in introns (Figure 6, Wilcoxon test lncRNA_ribo vs intron, human, mouse, zebrafish, and Arabidopsis p < 10−16; fruit fly and yeast p < 10−5).
+This clearly shows that ORFs in lncRNAs are more coding-like than random ORFs.
+We repeated the same comparison using 100 different randomly sampled intronic sequence sets, and in >95% of the cases, we obtained the same result. lncRNAs associated with ribosomes (lncRNA_ribo) showed higher coding scores than those not associated with ribosomes (lncRNA_noribo), even when we did not use the ribosome profiling information and compared the longest ORF in both types of transcripts (Figure 6—figure supplement 1).
+We reached similar conclusions when we restricted the analysis to annotated lncRNA transcripts (Figure 6—figure supplement 2), when we used ORFs from gene deserts as an alternative non-coding sequence set (differences with lncRNAs significant by Wilcoxon test, p < 10−16, see ‘Materials and methods’ for more details), and when we restricted the analysis to lncRNAs for which we did not find protein coding homologues in the other species studied (Figure 6—figure supplement 3).
+Because a high proportion of lncRNAs contained small ORFs, we repeated the comparison only considering transcripts with ORFs shorter than 100 amino acids to avoid any length biases, again obtaining similar results (Figure 6—figure supplement 4).
+The use of other coding scores, for example based on codon frequencies instead of hexamer frequencies or related metrics such as GC content produced consistent results (Figure 6—figure supplement 5; Supplementary file 1E).

 ![Figure 6.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-v1.jpg)

 **Figure 6.:** Intron: randomly selected intronic regions; lncRNA_noribo: lncRNAs not associated with ribosomes; lncRNA_ribo: lncRNAs associated with ribosomes; pseudogene: pseudogenes associated with ribosomes; codRNAne: coding transcripts encoding non-validated proteins associated with ribosomes; codRNAe: coding transcripts encoding experimentally validated proteins.
 The coding score was calculated as the log ratio of hexamer frequencies in coding vs intronic sequences.
 In lncRNA_noribo and introns, we considered the longest ORF and in the rest of transcripts the primary ORF.
 The Class ‘pseudogene’ was only included in species with more than 20 expressed pseudogenes with mapped ribosome profiling reads.
 The coding score of the primary ORF in lncRNAs (lncRNA_ribo) was significantly higher than the coding score in ORFs defined in introns (Wilcoxon test, human, mouse, zebrafish, and Arabidopsis p < 10−16; fruit fly and yeast p < 10−4, Wilcoxon test) and in lncRNA_ribo it was significantly higher than in lncRNA_noribo in four species (Wilcoxon test, human, mouse and zebrafish p < 10−5, and Arabidopsis p < 0.05).
 Transcripts from genes of different evolutionary age were taken from the literature (see manuscript text).
 The number of transcripts was 68 for rodent, 127/123 for mammalian (mouse/human as reference species), 11,203/13,423/9812 for metazoan (mouse/human/zebrafish), 162 for fish, 208 for Crucifera, 28 for S. cerevisiae and 84 for Saccharomyces.
 The youngest class of codRNAs displayed similar scores than lncRNA_ribo in mouse, zebrafish, and yeast (classes rodent, fish and S. cerevisiae, respectively), being only significantly higher in human and Arabidopsis (Wilcoxon test, p < 0.005; classes primate and Cruciferae).
-We did not analyze young genes in fruit fly due to lack of a suitable young set of codRNAs in this species.DOI: http://dx.doi.org/10.7554/eLife.03523.016
+We did not analyze young genes in fruit fly due to lack of a suitable young set of codRNAs in this species.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** Comparison between lncRNAs associated and not associated with ribosomes using the longest ORF in both cases (lncRNA_ribo and lncRNA_noribo, respectively).
-Differences between lncRNA_ribo and lncRNA_noribo are significant by a Wilcoxon test (p < 10−10 in human, mouse, and zebrafish; p < 0.005 in Arabidopsis).DOI: http://dx.doi.org/10.7554/eLife.03523.017
+Differences between lncRNA_ribo and lncRNA_noribo are significant by a Wilcoxon test (p < 10−10 in human, mouse, and zebrafish; p < 0.005 in Arabidopsis).

 ![Figure 6—figure supplement 2.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-figsupp2-v1.jpg)

 **Figure 6—figure supplement 2.:** Comparison between different transcript classes using only annotated lncRNAs.
-Yeast transcriptome is composed of very few annotated lncRNAs, and this analysis could not be performed.DOI: http://dx.doi.org/10.7554/eLife.03523.018
+Yeast transcriptome is composed of very few annotated lncRNAs, and this analysis could not be performed.

 ![Figure 6—figure supplement 3.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-figsupp3-v1.jpg)

 **Figure 6—figure supplement 3.:** Comparison between different transcript classes using only lncRNA with no homologues (noH) in other species.
-Only species in which several lncRNA_ribo and lncRNA_noribo had homology matches were considered.DOI: http://dx.doi.org/10.7554/eLife.03523.019
+Only species in which several lncRNA_ribo and lncRNA_noribo had homology matches were considered.

 ![Figure 6—figure supplement 4.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-figsupp4-v1.jpg)

 **Figure 6—figure supplement 4.:** Here we only employed lncRNAs in which the primary ORF was shorter than 100 amino acids. codRNA refers to joined codRNAe and codRNAne sets, since experimentally verified proteins are usually longer than 100 amino acid.
-The number of transcripts is shown in red.DOI: http://dx.doi.org/10.7554/eLife.03523.020
+The number of transcripts is shown in red.

 ![Figure 6—figure supplement 5.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-figsupp5-v1.jpg)

-**Figure 6—figure supplement 5.:** Equal dicodon was based on the observed hexamer frequencies in coding sequences vs hexamer equiprobability, intron dicodon was based on the differences between hexamer frequencies in coding vs non-coding sequences and intron_monocodon was based on the observed codon frequences in coding sequences vs codon equiprobability.DOI: http://dx.doi.org/10.7554/eLife.03523.021
+**Figure 6—figure supplement 5.:** Equal dicodon was based on the observed hexamer frequencies in coding sequences vs hexamer equiprobability, intron dicodon was based on the differences between hexamer frequencies in coding vs non-coding sequences and intron_monocodon was based on the observed codon frequences in coding sequences vs codon equiprobability.

 ![Figure 6—figure supplement 6.](https://cdn.elifesciences.org/articles/03523/elife-03523-fig6-figsupp6-v1.jpg)

 **Figure 6—figure supplement 6.:** (A) Mouse CUFF.34338.1 (chr5:113183493–113188347) is a novel lncRNA, it contains an ORF encoding a 169 amino acid protein associated with ribosomes and with protein-coding homologues in human, zebrafish, and yeast.
 (B) ENSMUST00000107081 is an annotated codRNA in mouse which evolved recently since no homologues were found in any other species.
 It has a small ORF that translates a 55 amino acid protein.
 (C) AT1G34418.1 is an annotated lncRNA in Arabidopsis showing abundant association with ribosomes in the 5′UTR region, the primary ORF (34 amino acid) and the final region of the transcript, which contains two redundant ORFs (in red) coding the sequence: MGLGFVN(V/F)LLGM.
 RNAseq: profile of RNAseq reads.
 RPFs: profile of ribosome profiling reads.
-Exon-intron transcript structures are represented; the thickest boxes on the exons are the primary ORFs.DOI: http://dx.doi.org/10.7554/eLife.03523.022
+Exon-intron transcript structures are represented; the thickest boxes on the exons are the primary ORFs.

 At the individual transcript level, a sizeable fraction of lncRNAs associated with ribosomes displayed significantly higher coding scores than expected for non-coding sequences (p < 0.05 in all 100 intronic random sets; data in Supplementary file 2C; examples in Figure 6—figure supplement 6).
 These transcripts are comprised of 143 human lncRNAs (35.5% of the lncRNAs, score > 0.0189), 137 mouse lncRNAs (35.1%, score > 0.0377), 379 zebrafish lncRNAs (52.1% score > 0.0095), 7 fruit fly lncRNAs (31.8%, score > −0.0483), 43 Arabidopsis lncRNAs (46.2%, score > −0.0202), and 5 yeast lncRNAs (83.3%, score > 0.03387).
 Annotated and novel lncRNAs were present in similar proportions in these sets, supporting the validity of our strategy of merging the two types of transcripts from the beginning.
 We also noted that the fraction of lncRNAs with coding homologues in other species increased in these sets.
 For example, whereas the proportion of total human lncRNA_ribo with homologues in other species was 15.6%, in the set with significant coding scores it was 29.3%.
 This number increased to 57.3% when we performed searches against the NCBI non-redundant peptide database ‘nr’, as some of the ORFs in lncRNAs are annotated as predicted peptides in this database.